SalmanDada/Typing-Game/README.md

 # Typing-Game
 * This game is going to check the typing speed of the user.
+* This game will improve players typing speed in fun, quick & easy way.
 * The game is divided into three levels: Easy, Medium and Hard.
 * In Easy level, upto 4 secs will be added into remaining time.
 * In Medium level, upto 2 secs will be added into remaining time.